 - Regular panelist on BBC Coventry and Warwickshire Radio including advertorial radio appearances.

 - Featured in Reloved Mag, Co op Mag, The Yorkshire Post, Sine FM, Mumsnet, Doncaster Free Press, Star and South Yorkshire Times.

 - I’ve worked with Tefal, Frylight, Sainsbury’s, Arla, Lidl and many more as Tastefully Vikkie

-I now work as full time cook and DIYer between both here and Tastefully Vikkie.
+I now work as full time recipe creator and DIYer between both here and Tastefully Vikkie.

-If you’re a brand looking to encourage more every day people through one of my projects, please drop me an email and I will reply with my media kit with rates and can brainstorm ideas.
+If you’re a brand looking to encourage more every day people through one of my projects, please email me on vikkie at thecarpentersdaughter dot co dot uk and I will reply with my media kit with rates and we can brainstorm ideas.

 - All content is written by me and created with honesty.

-- I do not accept guest posts or paid follow links.
-Nor do I have time to reply.
+- I do not accept guest posts or paid follow links, which is against Google’s policy.